Ali-Mostafa-eng/BookApp/README.md

 ### How it works

 1. **Adding a Book** – You enter the title and date read.
 The app fetches the official author and cover image automatically.
 2. **Editing a Book** – Update title, author, rating, notes, or date read.
-If the title changes, the cover is updated from the API.
 3. **Deleting a Book** – Remove a book from your collection with one click.
 4. **Viewing Books** – All books are displayed with covers, titles, authors, date read, ratings, and notes.